-Part 6 How to Stay Laser-focused on Achieving Your Goals A couple of years ago, one of my friends asked me, "What's your number one goal?"
+Part 5: How to Stay Laser-Focused

+A couple of years ago, one of my friends asked me, "What's your number one goal?"

 That question made me nervous.
 I didn't want to answer.
 I was afraid that if I said my single most important goal, I'd be closing doors to all of my other goals.
 Of which there were many.